 Currently, MaaS platforms are run by government agencies, transportation service providers, and third-party companies.
 Government agencies involved in MaaS are typically either municipal governments or transit agencies while Transportation Network Companies (TNCs) such as Uber and Lyft have been the primary transportation service providers offering MaaS platforms.
-Third party companies are companies that do not own vehicle fleets or ‘wheels on the ground,’ for instance.
-Who is providing the MaaS platform will impact services based on provider motivations, their legal accountability to the public, their degree of transparency, and their nimbleness in operations.
+Third party companies are companies that do not own vehicle fleets or ‘wheels on the ground.'
+Who provides the MaaS platform will impact services based on motivations to limit competition, their legal accountability to the public, their degree of transparency, and their nimbleness in operations.

 Bundled Services and Data